shsethi/obsidian-rollover-weekly-todos/README.md

 - You must have `Periodic Notes` plugin installed AND the **Weekly Notes** setting toggled on

+## Use the plugin before the release?

+- Open Obsidian and go to the community plugins tab.

+- Search for BRAT and install it.

+- Click on the Add Beta Plugin button.

+- Paste the plugin link: https://github.com/shsethi/obsidian-rollover-weekly-todos

+- Click Add Plugin.

 ## Settings

 ### 1. Disable automatic rollover